tensorleap/leap-cli/pkg/tensorleapapi/docs/Session.md

 ### NewSession

-`func NewSession(id string, modelName string, createdAt time.Time, organization string, ) *Session`
+`func NewSession(projectId string, cid string, modelName string, createdAt time.Time, teamId string, ) *Session`

 NewSession instantiates a new Session object
 This constructor will assign default values to properties that have it defined,